 The Fringe showcases a wide range of work from professionals and enthusiasts, both from the gardening world and beyond.
-Contributors create installations, events and experiences, exhibits, talks and walks.
-Anyone can enter an event in the Chelsea Fringe on payment of an appropriate fee.
+Contributors create installations, events and experiences, exhibits, talks and walks – and all virtually again this year.
+Anyone can enter an online event in the Chelsea Fringe on payment of our fee.

 The Chelsea Fringe is a community interest company (CIC) and was founded by Festival Director Tim Richardson.
 All progress to date has been achieved by a team of dedicated volunteers donating their time and money.